“Things are not quite so simple always as black and white.”

 Does that mean you should give up?
 No.

-To maximize the healing impact of the paleo diet, read this article: Top 5 Mistakes People Make on the AIP.
+To maximize the healing impact of the Paleo Autoimmune Protocol, read this article: Top 5 Mistakes People Make on the AIP.
 Many people are unknowingly skipping a key element to this healing protocol.
 However, if you’ve read that article and aren’t making those mistakes, you might have other factors interfering with your ability to heal.
 At that point, it’s time to seek the help of a skilled functional medicine practitioner to do some troubleshooting.

 If you’ve done all of that and you still have symptoms, know this: You are NOT a failure.
 Medication and diet don’t have to be mutually exclusive.
 In fact, they can work very well together.
 A nutrient-dense paleo diet reduces inflammation at a root level, allowing your medication to work better.
 Diet also often addresses symptoms your medication can’t.
 Many people achieve remission through this combination, when diet alone (or medication alone) wasn’t enough.
 Lastly, the paleo diet removes much of the toxic burden put on your body, making it easier to tolerate medication.
 Many people find their side effects minimize or disappear altogether after switching to a real-food diet.